Epistimis/.github/profile/README.md

 We supply tools to developers to enable them to design privacy in from the very beginning.
 These tools enable developers, product managers, CISOs, inside counsel and outside counsel to all work together to reduce risk of violating privacy, discrimination and other laws.

-As part of our commitment to quality, the foundation of Epistimis' tools is built on standards originally developed for the US Military
+As part of our commitment to quality and the Open Source Community, we want to give back.
+So the foundation of our tools is open sourced here in 4 repos:

-(Yes, we are military grade!)
+The foundation of Epistimis' tools is built on standards originally developed for the US Military (Yes, we are military grade!)
 Those standards were originally one (FACE), now split into 2 parts:
 * UDDL (Universal Data Definition Language) - specification available [here](https://publications.opengroup.org/standards/face/c198)
 * FACE (Future Airborne Capability Environment) - specification available [here](https://publications.opengroup.org/standards/face/c207)